Datodia/adminjs-nestjs/README.md

  1. clone projcet
  2. use node 20 version like 20.13.1(LTS) its not working node 20+ versions
  3. npm i
+ 4. create .env and add here DB_URL=
- 4. npm run start:dev // for starting project
+ 5. npm run start:dev // for starting project

 ## How to add new resources?